Skip to content

 Evaluation of the Mental Health Navigator Scheme

-What are we trying to do?
+What were we trying to do?

 The Mental Health Navigator (MHN) scheme is a joint initiative between Wakefield District Housing (WDH) and a local commissioning group, which provides support to Wakefield-based tenants with mental health problems.
 In the scheme, trained mental health practitioners – the ‘navigators’ – provide support and early intervention to people experiencing housing problems.

-A small-scale evaluation concluded that the scheme showed promise, and so further funding was secured to develop the evidence base and create materials that can be used to successfully implement the scheme in other parts of the UK.
+A small-scale evaluation concluded that the scheme showed promise, and so further funding was secured to develop the evidence base and create materials that could be used to successfully implement the scheme in other parts of the UK.

-The study has three main objectives:
+The study had three main objectives:

 3. Combine the findings and ‘lessons learned’ to develop an implementation toolkit.

-Why is this important?
+Why was this important?

 Tenants with mental health problems can find maintaining tenancies challenging, which can lead to homelessness or housing instability and this, in turn, can make mental health issues worse.
 So, providing support to tenants with mental health problems is important because it helps them remain in stable housing, which is beneficial to their mental health.

-How are we doing it?
+How did we do it?

 • WP1: An outcome evaluation, area-based economic evaluation and cost consequence analysis.